LSeu-Open/AIEnhancedWork/README.md

 | [Rows AI](https://www.rows.com/) | An AI-powered spreadsheet tool that helps users automate data analysis and manipulation tasks.              | Proprietary | Freemium    |
 | [Vizly](https://vizly.fyi/)  | A tool for creating interactive data visualizations.                                                            | Proprietary | Free        |

+> [!CAUTION]
+> Exercise caution with fully automated analysis results, as errors and biases may occur.
+Use AI tools as a complement to human judgment for more reliable insights.

 <br>

-> If you are using Excel or Google Sheets, you can benefit from AI tools that help you write formulas.  👇
+If you are using Excel or Google Sheets, you can benefit from AI tools that help you write formulas.  👇

 | Tool                                             | Description                                                                                                                 | Licence     | Pricing     |
 |--------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|-------------|-------------|